 - Vineyard Vines

-- Obviously Old Navy and Target for budget staples like polos and shorts
+- Old Navy, Gap and Target for budget staples like polos and shorts.

 Big Girl Clothing

-- Crewcuts – A staple for us and sizes up to 16.
-You can find some gems like this striped dress for 30% off right now.
-Boys clothing, too.
+- J. Crew Kids – A staple for us and sizes up to 16.

 - Vineyard Vines – Nordstrom online carries it and free shipping/free returns makes it easier!

-- Lilly Pulitzer (up to size 14) for church dresses and don’t forget about them in the fall because they have great things!
+- Lilly Pulitzer – They go up to size 14 and carry 00.
+Great for church dresses and don’t forget about them in the fall because they have great things!

-- Busy Bee Kids (up to size 14) – I haven’t tried them yet but they came recommended.
+- Busy Bexe Kids – Up to size 14.
+I haven’t tried them yet but they came recommended.

 - Many of the trunk show and special occasional companies listed above go up to a size 14.